b38tn1k/scarysplice/README.md

 Type something in the 'Summary' fiueld in Github Desktop, then click 'Commit to master'.
 Click 'Publish Repository'.

+You can add collaborators on the Github website in the repository settings.

 ## Sharing Updated Project

 When you have finished a project session, collect all and save and close Live.
 Navigate to the project directory and right click the .als file.
 Select the quick action 'pack for git'.

-In Github desktop, make sure all the required files are added, type in a summary and hit 'commit to master'.
+In Github Desktop, make sure all the required files are added, type in a summary and hit 'commit to master'.
+Then hit Push origin to upload the changes.

+## Getting Updated Project

+In Github Desktop, select the repository you wish to work on.
+Click 'Fetch origin'.
+If anything has changed, you can then click 'Pull origin' to download the updated project.

+In Finder, navigate to the project directory, right click the .xml file and choose the Quick Action 'unpack from git'.
+This will overwrite the .als file that exists with the up to date project file.
+Open that .als and make some beautiful music!